Grzegorz Rozenberg

 formal language and automata theory, graph transformations, and concurrent systems.

 He is referred to as the guru of natural computing, as he was promoting the vision of natural computing as a coherent scientific discipline already in the 1970s, gave this discipline its current name, and defined its scope.

 His research career spans over forty five years.
-He is a professor at the Leiden Institute of Advanced Computer Science of Leiden University, The Netherlands and adjoint professor at the Department of Computer Science, University of Colorado at Boulder, USA.
+He is a professor at the Leiden Institute of Advanced Computer Science of Leiden University, The Netherlands and adjoint professor at the department of computer science, University of Colorado at Boulder, USA.
 Rozenberg is also a performing magician, with the artist name Bolgani and specializing in close-up illusions.
 He is the father of well-known Dutch artist Dadara.

 Education and career

 Rozenberg received his Master and Engineer degrees in computer science from the Warsaw University of Technology in Warsaw, Poland.
-He obtained a Ph.D in mathematics from the Polish Academy of Sciences also in Warsaw in 1968.
+He obtained a Ph.D. in mathematics from the Polish Academy of Sciences also in Warsaw in 1968.

 Since then he has held full-time positions at the Polish Academy of Sciences, Warsaw, Poland (assistant professor), Utrecht University, The Netherlands (assistant professor), State University of New York at Buffalo, USA (associate professor), and University of Antwerp (UIA), Belgium (professor).
-Since 1979 he has been a professor of computer science at Leiden University, The Netherlands and adjoint professor at the Department of Computer Science of University of Colorado at Boulder, USA.
+Since 1979 he has been a professor of computer science at Leiden University, The Netherlands and adjoint professor at the Department of Computer Science of University of Colorado at Boulder, US.